aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_proposal.rst

 Technical Justification
 -----------------------
-The technical justification on a proposal should reference publicly available mapping speeds (e.g. from the MUSTANG-2 mapping :ref:`webpage <MUSTANG-2 Mapping Information>` and/or :download:`MUSTANG-2 mapping speeds memo </_static/mustang2_documents/MUSTANG_2_Mapping_Speeds_public.pdf>`).
+The technical justification on a proposal should reference publicly available mapping speeds (e.g. from the MUSTANG-2 mapping :ref:`webpage <MUSTANG-2 Mapping Information>` and/or MUSTANG-2 :download:`mapping speeds memo </_static/mustang2_documents/MUSTANG_2_Mapping_Speeds_public.pdf>`).
 The GBT sensitivity calculator does not currently incorporate MUSTANG-2 mapping speeds.

 If you are targeting a specific S/N for your proposal and you have an extended object, you must account for/explore the effect of filtering and include this in your technical justification.
 You can run simulations using `M2_ProposalTools <https://m2-tj.readthedocs.io/en/latest/index.html>`_, run your own simulations, or consult the instrument team.